hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/build.rst

 ----

 Factor
-   Defines home much the stroke is fading in/out.
+   Defines how much the stroke is fading in/out.

 Thickness
    How much strength fading is applied to the stroke's thickness.